GonzaloUlla/mlflow-sandbox/CONTRIBUTING.md

 mlflow-sandbox was born as a hello-world project, feel free to contribute.

-If you want to be added as a contributor, email the author:
+If you want to be added as a collaborator, email the author:

 * **ULLA, Gonzalo** - _gonzaulla@gmail.com_